binary-manu/arch-ansible/README.md

 VirtualBox guest utilities without X support, which will cause `virtualbox-guest-utils` not to install).

 ### bootstrap

-The `bootstrap` phase can be tweaked by skipping tags:
+The `bootstrap` phase encompasses the following stages:

-* `partitioning` can be used to disable partitioning.
-It can be useful if a user wants to prepare a more complex layout by hand before launching the playbook.
-Once partitions have been mounted under a certain folder (typically `/mnt`) it makes no difference who mounted them;
-* `bootloader` can be used to disable bootloader installation.
-Again, this may be useful if the user wants to customize the bootloader setup or use something different than Syslinux.
+* partitioning: disks are partitioned and partitions are formatted and then mounted for later use;
+* base package are installed to the target system;
+* post-partitioning: tasks which are related to partitioning but can only be performed after the basic filesystem hierarchy is in place;
+  this is where one would add entries to `/etc/fstab` or add hooks to `/etc/mkinitcpio.conf`;
+* the bootloader is installed to the target system.

+By design, bootloader installation is considered a part of partitioning.
+This is because one cannot choose a bootloader independently of the partitioning scheme: for example, Extlinux cannot be installed on 64-bit ext4, which must be taken into account when creating the `/boot` filesystem.
+Therefore, if partitioning is skipped, bootloader installation is also skipped.

 Installation of base packages cannot be skipped, but it can be customized by editing `roles/base_packages/defaults/main.yaml`.
 It already contains a very minimal set of packages and there is no advantage is adding additional tools here.

+Partitioning, post-partitioning and bootloader installation can be customized in 3 major ways:

+* they can be disabled.
+This is useful when total control over partitioning is desired: the user first performs partitioning manually, then runs the `bootstrap` phase with partitioning disabled, so that base packages are installed.
+Then it manually installs its bootloader of choice.
+At this point, it can run the `mainconfig` phase;
+* they can be switched by choosing a different built-in flow.
+A global setting controls which partitioning flow is used, and arch-ansible comes with a few of them that cover the most basic scenarios;
+* they can be implemented by the user.
+The same setting that selects a built-in flow can be used to select user-provided flows.
+Flows are simply a collection of related Ansible roles which take care of partitioning and expose a well-defined interface to the other roles, for example, to let them now where partitions are mounted.
+This way, users can add their own specific partitioning logic to the playbook without the need to fork and edit the core roles and plays. _Note that, while approach should give enough flexibility for many scenarios, extreme configurability may still require modifications to the core components and thus a fork_.

 By default, this phase is disabled.
 To run it, add the `bootstrap` tag to the call.

 ### mainconfig

-This tag marks the tasks that does the heavy lifting.
-It configures locales, creates users and sets their initial passwords, and prepare the system to work behind a proxy.
+The `mainconfig` tag  marks the tasks that does the heavy lifting.
+It configures locales, creates users, sets their initial passwords, and prepare the system to work behind a proxy.
 These steps are compulsory.

 Additional steps include installing utilities and GUI apps, a desktop environment and applying default customizations to users.
-These steps can be skipped or selected one by one using tags:
+These steps can be skipped or selected one by one using tags.

-* `virtguest` install hypervisor guest additions;
-* `bluetooth` install Bluetooth support;
-* `xfce` installs the XFCE DE plus some theme customizations for all non-root users;
-* `yay` copies `yay` settings to each user home folder;
-* `ttf_fonts` installs additional fonts;
-* `utils` installs some non-X utilities, listed in `roles/utils/defaults/main.yaml`;
-* `xutils` installs some X utilities, listed in `roles/xutils/defaults/main.yaml`.

 Roles which install X apps will automatically pull X.org as a dependency.